Painting Building Interiors

 The new challenge is navigating through the claims manufacturers make for their new coatings.
 As usual, the most durable paints are the expensive ones.
 Zero VOC paint should stay at zero after colourants are added.
 Using cheaper paints for darker colours is a waste of money.
 Benjamin Moore for example, developed the “color lock” technology to address this problem and it actually works.
 The new waterborne alkyds meant to replace enamels are a big improvement but they have limitations.

-Some new paints have issues with adhering to the previous substrate.
+New exterior coatings and interior paints have issues with adhering to the previous substrate.
 This is worse with darker colours because of the volume of tints in the paint.
 The solution for now is to use a good bonding primer.
 Some of the better primers are Urethane Modified Acrylics (UMA) and they will adhere to anything.
 We used them on hard surfaces such as glass or ceramic tiles with no issues.
 The solutions are now available for a conscious contractor to deliver a successful paint job.

 The Plan and Sequencing the Job